When pets are your business, it only makes sense you'd offer "pawternity" leave for employees.

-A Scotland-based beer company is giving new dog parents an attractive perk.
-A new "puppy parental leave" policy at BrewDog gives employees who have a new dog a week of paid leave to get to know their new addition.
+In early 2017, a Scotland-based beer company announced it was also giving new dog parents an attractive perk.
+A new "puppy parental leave" policy at BrewDog offered employees who have a new dog a week of paid leave to get to know their new addition.

 "Yes, having dogs in our offices makes everyone else more chilled and relaxed — but we know only too well that having a new arrival — whether a mewling pup or unsettled rescue dog – can be stressful for human and hound both," the company announced.
 "So we are becoming the first in our industry to give our staff a working week’s leave on us to help settle a new furry family member into their home."